Discover Nelson’s Don’t Miss Events Of The Year

 Kokanee Creek Provincial Park

 Another great place for a picnic and day on the lake.
-With over a kilometre of sandy beaches, camping, and a childrens park, it is a great choice for tourists coming to the West Kootenays.
-If you’re visiting in the middle to end of August, you can witness thousands of Kokanee as they head up the spawning channels.
-The park also offers 9.5 km of hiking from easy to difficult, as well as winter activities.
+With more than a kilometre of sandy beaches, camping and a children’s playground, it’s a great choice for tourists coming to the West Kootenay.
+If you’re visiting in the middle to end of August, you can witness thousands of Kokanee salmon as they head up the spawning channels.
+The park also offers 9.5 kilometres of hiking from easy to difficult, as well as winter activities.

 The Doukhobor Village Museum

 The year 1908 marks the arrival of the first members of the Doukhobor community immigrating to Canada.
-It displays over 1,000 artifacts representing the pioneering, arts, crafts, customs and religion of the Doukhobor settlers and brilliantly illustration Castlegar’s cultural history.
+It displays more than 1,000 artifacts representing the pioneering, arts, crafts, customs and religion of the Doukhobor settlers and brilliantly illustrates Castlegar’s cultural history.

 Creston Valley Wildlife Area

 A uniquely preserved area of 17,000 acre wetland habitat.
-There are over 32 kilometers of dyke trails to explore.
-Enjoy hiking,biking, wildlife viewing, photography, fishing and a little peace and quite.
-In the winter enjoy cross-country skiing, snowshoeing, and ice fishing.
+There are more than 32 kilometers of dyke trails to explore.
+Enjoy hiking, biking, wildlife viewing, photography, fishing and a little peace and quiet.
+In the winter enjoy cross country skiing, snowshoeing and ice fishing.

 Cody Caves Provincial Park

 Discover a wondrous and fragile underground world.
-A Natural limestone cave system sculpted by a glacier-fed stream, featuring soda straws, stalactite and other calcite features unique to the underground.
-Located 2 km north of Ainsworth Hot Springs.
-A variety of tours from introductory caving to adventurous for the more curious caver.
+A natural limestone cave system sculpted by a glacier-fed stream, featuring soda straws, stalactite and other calcite features unique to the underground.
+Located 2 kilometres north of Ainsworth Hot Springs Resort, there are a variety of tours from introductory caving to adventurous for the more curious caver.